The best things to do in Utica NY with kids for a weekend getaway. Plus a Utica weekend itinerary for where to stay and where to eat.

-I didn’t really know much about visiting Utica, NY until we partnered with Visit CNY to visit and explore the destination.
-From outdoor fun to good eats for families, I learned there are so many thing to do in Utica, NY with kids to plan a weekend of family fun memories.
+We spent a weekend discovering all the fun things to do in Utica NY and I was really surprised!
+From outdoor fun to good eats for families, I learned there are so many things to do around Utica, NY to plan a weekend getaway.

 When visiting Utica, NY and the surrounding counties, you should be prepared to drive on this trip.
 The destinations in our Utica Itinerary had us driving around and exploring different areas of Oneida County and Herkimer County.